Hilbertmf/8bitsFightClub/README.md

 at IFCE.

 This is a 2d fighting game made to be played by 2 people using the same keyboard.
 It is guaranteed fun! <br>
-For playing you just have to download the file named 8bitsFightClub.jar and have the JVM in your machine.
-If you don't download it here: https://www.java.com/ES/download/ <br>
+For playing you just have to download the file named 8bitsFightClub.jar and have java installed in your machine.
+If you don't download it here: [windows](https://www.java.com/en/download/) | [linux](https://www.java.com/en/download/help/linux_x64_install.html) <br>
 Available characters: <br>
 :dragon:Dragon <br>
 :robot:Megaman <br>